The Bankrate promise

 - Welcome offer: $250 statement credit when you spend $3,000 on purchases within six months of account opening

-Say you spend $50 on each gift recipient this holiday season — that $250 statement credit could cover the cost of 5 gifts!
-The one caveat is the $95 annual fee ($0 intro annual fee for the first year), but we think it’s still well worth it because the Blue Cash Preferred is also a lucrative cash back card to keep for the long haul.
+Say you spend $50 on each gift recipient this holiday season, and you’re able to earn this welcome offer — that $250 statement credit could cover the cost of 5 gifts!
+The one caveat is the card’s $95 annual fee ($0 intro annual fee for the first year), but we think it’s still well worth it because the Blue Cash Preferred is also a lucrative cash back card to keep for the long haul.

 Chase Freedom Flex: Best for modest spenders